ReginioMarkGilbert/Recipe-Sharing-API/README.md

 npm run dev
 ```

-The server will start, and you should see a message like <span style="color:green"><strong>Server is running on port 3000</strong></span> in your terminal.
+The server will start, and you should see a message like <span style="color:green"><strong>"Server is running on port 3000"</strong></span> in your terminal.

 5. **Test the Application**: You can now test the application by sending requests to <span style="color:green"><strong>http://localhost:3000/api/recipes</strong></span>.
 You can use a tool like Postman or Insomnia to send HTTP requests.